AndiH/rsync-by-config/README.md

 I'm unable to remember the `rsync` options I usually need for transferring files to a remote location.
 Also, I'm too lazy to memorize the remote path.
 So I made a wrapper around `rsync` which reads from a config file in the current directory.

+Simpler Rsync works well together with [`fswatch`](https://github.com/emcrisostomo/fswatch) to automatically sync changes in the current folder.
+See below.

 ## Getting Started

 You can install Simpler Rsync either with `pip install` or manually.
 The former works great for me, but is not well tested beyond my OS X setups.